anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 | | Edge Cloud for Apps Storage | NA | O | NA | Y | Y | O | O | O | O | Y |
 | | Edge Cloud for Content Mgt Storage | NA | O | NA | Y | Y | O | O | O | O | Y |

-<p align="center"><b>Table 3-9:</b> Storage Use Cases and Stereotypes</p>
+**Table 3-9:** Storage Use Cases and Stereotypes

 The storage sub-system is a foundational part of any Cloud Infrastructure, as such it is important to identify the storage needs, based on target tenant use cases, at inception.
 This will allow the right set of considerations to be addressed for the deployment.
 A set of typical considerations is provided for various use cases to meet functional and performance needs and to avoid the need for signifiant rework of the storage solution and its likely ripple through impact on the broader Cloud Infrastructure.
 The considerations will help to guide the build and deployment of the Storage solution for the various Use Cases and Stereotypes outlined in the summary table.

 * Data-centre Storage - in data-centre the goal is to provide a storage capability that has the flexibility to meet the needs of:

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control),
   * Cloud Infrastrastructure Management Plane (Cloud Infrastructure fault and performance management and platform automation) and
   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:

      1. Can storage support Virtual Machine (RA-1) & Container (RA-2) Hosting cases from single instance?
 Noting that if you wish to have single storage instance providing storage across multiple clusters / availability zones within the same data-centre then this needs to be factored into the underlay network design.
      2. Can the storage system support Live Migration / Multi-Attach within and across Availability Zones (applicable to Virtual Machine hosting (RA-1)) and how does the Cloud Infrastructure solution support migration of Virtual Machines between availability zones in general?
      3. Can the storage system support the full range of Shared File Storage use cases: including the ability to control how network exposed Share File Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally?
      4. Can the storage system support alternate performance tiers to allow tenant selection of best Cost/Performance option?
 For very high performance storage provision, meeting throughput and IOP needs can be achieved by using: very high IOP flash storage, higher bandwidth networking, performance optimised replication design and storage pool host distribution, while achieving very low latency targets requires careful planning of underlay storage VLAN / switch networking.

   * Specific Areas of Consideration:

     1. Dedicated Software Defined Storage:

         * Need to establish the physical disk data layout / encoding scheme choice, options could be: replication / mirroring of data across multiple storage hosts or CRC-based redundancy management encoding (such as "erasure encoding").
 This typically has performance / cost implications as replication has a lower performance impact, but consumes larger number of physical disks.
 If using replication then increasing the number of replicas provide greater data loss prevention, but consumes more disk system backend network bandwidth, with bandwidth need proportional to number of replicas.
         * In general with Software Defined Storage solution it is not desirable to use hardware RAID controllers, as this impacts the scope of recovery on failure as the failed device replacement can only be managed within the RAID volume that disk is part of.
 With Software Defined Storage failure recovering can be managed within the host that the disk failed in, but also across phyiscal storage hosts.
         * Can storage be consumed optimally irrespective of whether this is at Control, Management or Tenant / User Plane?
 Example is iSCSI / NFS, which while available and providing a common technical capability, it does not provide best performance that can be achieved.
 This is best achieved using provided OS layer driver that matches the particular software defined storage implementation (example is using RADOS driver in Ceph case vs. Ceph ability to expose iSCSI).

     2. Dedicated Network Storage Appliance:

         * Macro choice is made based on vendor / model selection and configuration choices available

     3. Traditional SAN:

         * This is generally made available via FC-AL / SCSI connectivity and hence has a need for very specific connectivity.
 To provide the features required for Cloud Infrastructure (Shared File Storage, Object Storage and Multi-tenancy support) a SAN storage systems needs to be augmented with other gateway/s to provide an IP Network consumable capability.
 This is often seen with current deployments where NFS/CIFS (NAS) Gateway is connected by FC-AL (for storage back-end) and IP Network for Cloud Infrastructure consumption (front-end).
 This model helps to extent use of SAN storage investment.
 NOTE: This applys to SANs which use SAS/SATA physical disk devices, as direct connect FC-AL disk devices are no longer manufactored.

 * Satelite Data-centre Storage - the satelite data-centre is a smaller regional deployment which has connectivity to and utilises resources available from the main Data-centre and as such is more likely needed to support:

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:

      1. Is there a need to support multiple clusters / availability zones at the same site?
 If so then use "Data-Centre Storage" use case, otherwise, consider how to put Virtual Machine & Container Hosting control plane and Storage control plane on the same set of hosts to reduce footprint.
      2. Can Shared File Storage establishment be avoided by using capabilities provided by large Data-Centre Storage?
      3. Can very large capacity storage needs be moved to larger Data-Centre Storage capabilities?

    * Specific Areas of Consideration:

      1. Small Software Defined Storage:

        * Leverage same technology as "Dedicated Software Defined Storage" scenarios, but avoid / limit Infrastructure boot and Management Plane support and Network Storage support
        * Avoid having dedicated storage instance per cluster / availability zone
        * Resilience through rapid rebuild (N + 1 failure scenario)

 * Small Data-centre Storage - the small data-centre storage deployment is used in cases where software-defined storage and virtual machine / container hosting are running on a converged infrastructure footprint with the aim of reducing the overall size of the platform.
 This solution is then a standalone Infrastructure Cloud platform.
 This storage solution would need to support:

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infrastrastructure Management Plane (Cloud Infrastructure fault and performance management and platform automation) and
   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:

      1. Is there need to support multiple clusters / availability zones at same site?
 Follow guidance as per "Satelite Data-centre Storage" use case (1).
      2. Is Shared File Storage required?
 Check sharing scope carefully as fully virtualised vNFS solution adds complexity and increases resources needs.
      3. Is there need for large local capacity ?
 With large capacity flash (15 - 30 TB / device) the solution can hold signficant storage capacilty, but need to carefully consider data loss prevention needs and impact on rebuilt / recovery times.

    * Specific Areas of Consideration:

      1. Converged Software Defined Storage:

         * Leverage same technology as "Dedicated Software-Defined Storage" scenarios, but on converged infrastructure.
 To meet capacity needs provision three hosts for storage and the rest for virtual infrastructure and storage control and management and tenant workload hosting.
         * If the solution needs to host two clusters / availability zones then have sharable storage instances.
         * Resilience through rapid rebuild (N + 0 or N + 1)

 * Edge Cloud for VNF/CNF Storage - this edge case is to support the deployment of VNF / CNF at the edge.
 The only storage needs are those required to support:

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infastructure Tenant / User Plane - very limited configuration storage

 * Edge Cloud for App Storage - this edge case is to support the deployment of applications at the edge.
 The only storage needs are those required to support:

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infrastructure Tenant / User Plane - very limited configuration storage.

 * Edge Cloud for Content Storage - this edge case is to support the deployment of media content cache at the edge.
 This is a very common Content Distribution Network use case.
 The only storage needs are those required to support:

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infastructure Tenant / User Plane - Media Content and
   * General Areas of Consideration:

     1. Consuming and exposing Object storage through Tenant application
     2. Use Embedded Shared File Storage for Control and Tenant Storage Needs

   * Specific Areas of Consideration:

     1. Embedded Shared File Storage:

 The General Storage Model illustrates that at the bottom of any storage solution there is always the physical storage layer and a storage operating system of some sort.
 In Cloud Infrastructure enviroment what is generally consumed is some form of network storage which can be provided by the:

  * Infrastructure platform underlay network for Control Plan and Platform Native - Hypervisor Attached and Container Runtime Managed
  * Tenant / User overlay network for Shared File Storage and Object Storage